-1. Internal communications from the Employer to Union will be sent to the membership via email.
-2. The City computers may be used for Union business involving e-mail or internet connections if they adhere to City Internet Policy.
-3. The City phones may be used for Union business when such use is de minimis and incidental, such as arranging a meeting with a fellow shop steward or the Council Representative.
-4. The Union may schedule and use the Council Chambers for their regular monthly meetings.
+- 1. Internal communications from the Employer to Union will be sent to the membership via email. - 2.
+The Employer computers may be used for union business involving e-mail or internet connections if they adhere to the Employer's internet policy. - 3.
+Employer phones may be used for Union business when such use is de minimis and incidental, such as arranging a meeting with a fellow shop steward or the Council Representative. - 4.
+The Union may schedule and use the Council Chambers for their regular monthly meetings.
 These meetings will generally take place from 12-1pm and Union members will attend on their own time.

-D. Union Business Leave for Mutually Agreed City/Union Joint Functions Shall be Considered City Paid Time: Such functions shall include negotiations and joint City/Union committees such as Labor Management Committees, duties as a steward as defined in this agreement, and any other joint City/Union business, subject to mutual agreement of the parties.
-A Labor Management Committee is established which shall consist of three (3) bargaining unit representatives from the Union and management representatives as determined by the City.
-The Committee will hold quarterly meetings during regularly scheduled working hours subject to mutual agreement between the Employer and Union.
-City employees participating in such activities will be allowed to do so without loss of pay, as long as such activity occurs during regularly scheduled working hours.
-Matters to be discussed will be pertinent to maintaining good employer-employee relationships but shall not include grievances or pending legal proceedings.
-These meetings will include such topics as MOU's, changes to City Personnel Policies that affect the Union employees etc.
+D. Union Business Leave for Mutually Agreed Employer/Union Joint Functions Shall be Considered Paid Time: Such functions shall include negotiations and joint Employer/Union committees such as Labor Management Committees, duties as a steward as defined in this agreement, and any other joint Employer/Union business, subject to mutual agreement of the parties.

+A Labor Management Committee is established which shall consist of three (3) bargaining unit representatives from the Union and management representatives as determined by the Employer.
+The Labor Management Committee will hold quarterly meetings during regularly scheduled working hours subject to mutual agreement between the Employer and Union.
+Union employees participating in such activities will be allowed to do so without loss of pay, as long as such activity occurs during regularly scheduled working hours.
+Matters to be discussed will be pertinent to maintaining good employer/employee relationships but shall not include grievances or pending legal proceedings.
+These meetings will include such topics as MOU's, changes to City of Washougal's Personnel Policies that affect the Union employees etc.

 - E. Union Paid Time for Union Activity: A bargaining unit member selected by the Union to participate in a Union activity may be granted unpaid leave to attend such activity, subject to advance prior employer approval.
-All expenses and compensation shall be borne by the Union. - F. Visits by Union Representatives: Representatives of the Union shall have reasonable access to City facilities for purposes of conducting Union business.
-Accredited representatives of the Union shall not disrupt the normal operation of any department. - G. City Property: Subject to prior approval by the Employer, the Employer may allow the Union to meet on City Property, provided there is no disruption to the work, and subject further to proper advance notice and no scheduling conflict(s).
+All expenses and compensation shall be borne by the Union. - F. Union Business Leave: The Union shall normally be granted two (2) days per year of Union Business Leave for use by officers and stewards from Union Conferences and Conventions.
+However, with one (1) month prior notice, the Employer will agree to grant two (2) Union officers up to five (5) additional days of Union Business Leave for the purpose of attending a National Convention. - G. Visits by Union Representatives: Representatives of the Union shall have reasonable access to Employer facilities for purposes of conducting Union business.
+Accredited representatives of the Union shall not disrupt the normal operation of any department. - H. Employer Property: Subject to prior approval by the Employer, the Employer may allow the Union to meet on City-owned property, provided there is no disruption to the work, and subject further to proper advance notice and no scheduling conflict(s).